 Author Bio: Bob Power was the lead field seminar leader for the Santa Clara Valley Audubon Society for ten years, leading and co-leading both domestic and international birding eco-tours.
 Bob has been a day-leader for the Golden Gate Raptor Observatory’s HawkWatch program for the past thirteen years, taught Introduction to Birding at Palo Alto Adult School for seven years, and has been teaching raptor identification classes and leading raptor field seminars since 2004.

 Fall Bird Sounds Workshop: Birding By Ear - Denise Wight

 Two 1.5 hour classes and one 3-hour field trip

 Class #1: TH September 14 and 21, 6:15-7:45 PM, Sun., September 24, 8-11 AM Tilden FT (FULL as of 8/13/17)

 Class #2: Wednesday, October 11 and 18, 6:15-7:45 PM, Sun., October 22, 8-11 AM TBD

-Lafayette Library and Learning Center, Oak Room (maximum of 20 participants)
+Lafayette Library and Learning Center, Oak Room (FULL as of 8/13/17)

 Cost: $30 MDAS members/$35 non-members